CELEBRATING THE HERITAGE OF THE FISHING AND TOURISM INDUSTRIES

 How did you come to apply for the Leisure and Tourism Award?

-A member of the Regeneration Team at the Council suggested that we should put ourselves forward for the award because of the success we’d experienced since opening the Fish Shack.
+A member of the Regeneration Team suggested that we should put ourselves forward for the award because of the success we’d experienced since opening the Fish Shack.
 The reviews we’d received from national media, like The Guardian, had really put us on the map for tourism in the North East.

 What does winning the Award mean to your business?